minershaven/test-Miningcore/README.md

 - Detailed per-pool logging to console & filesystem
 - Runs on Linux and Windows

-## Support

-Commercial support directly by the maintainer is available through [miningcore.pro](https://store.miningcore.pro).

-For general questions visit the [Discussions Area](https://github.com/oliverw/miningcore/discussions).

 ## Contributions

-Code contributions are very welcome and should be submitted as standard [pull requests](https://docs.github.com/en/pull-requests) (PR) based on the [`dev` branch](https://github.com/oliverw/miningcore/tree/dev).
+Code contributions are very welcome.

 ## Building on Debian/Ubuntu